cyberpeacemaker/sn-comptia-security/Lecture/01-Concepts.md

 - CISO, SOC, DevSecOps, [CIRT, CSIRT, CERT]
     `Server Share ACL`
-    `In the majority of cases, explicit deny permissions will not be required.`
+    `In the majority of cases, explicit deny permissions will not be required.` `shares, permission two tabs`
+    `While the main switch for auditing object access activities is now on, auditing will not occur on most file objects until an on-object auditing setting is made.`

+**corrective controls != Compensate for a failed control** **detective controls == Record information about activities**